OpenSecuritySummit/oss2018/content/participant/Photobox/paul-davies.md

   - Hands on Chaos Experiments
   - Using graphs for GDPR mappings and visualisations
   - Creating a Steady-State Hypothesis

 notes :
-# add a comma delimited list of the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions: Security Playbooks Diagrams, Hackathon Daily Sessions
+# add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions

 ---